OVERFORGE/twitter-scraper/README.md

-Twitter/X Scraper + Mini Dashboard
+Twitter / X Scraper & Analytics Dashboard

-A small full-stack tool that scrapes recent tweets from Twitter/X using browser automation and displays them in a clean, interactive dashboard with basic analytics.
+A lightweight full-stack application that scrapes recent tweets from Twitter/X using browser automation and presents them in an interactive analytics dashboard.
+The project is designed to demonstrate scraping workflows, data processing, and frontend analytics rather than to act as a production-ready crawler.

+Overview

+This tool allows users to:
+Scrape recent tweets based on a keyword
+Extract engagement metrics and metadata
+Analyze trends and engagement statistics
+View and sort tweets in a paginated dashboard
+Export collected data as CSV

+Due to platform restrictions, scraping is supported only in local development.
+The deployed version runs in a read-only “demo mode” using a preloaded dataset.

 Architecture Overview

-The project is split into three main layers:
+The project is structured into three logical layers:

 1. Scraper (Backend)
-Uses Playwright (Chrome) to load Twitter/X search results Parses the rendered HTML using Cheerio
+Uses Playwright (Chromium) to render Twitter/X search results Operates with a real Chrome user profile for authentication Parses rendered HTML using Cheerio
-Supports keyword-based scraping from the live search feed Extracts tweet-level metrics and metadata
-Stores results in a local JSON file
+Supports keyword-based scraping from Twitter search pages Extracts tweet-level metadata and engagement metrics Writes results to a local JSON file during development

-2. API Layer (Next.js)
+2. API Layer (Next.js App Router)

-/api/scrape
+Endpoint	Description
-Triggers a new scrape for a given keyword and replaces previously stored data
+POST /api/scrape	Triggers a new scrape for a given keyword (development only) GET /api/tweets	Returns stored tweet data to the frontend

-/api/tweets
-Reads stored tweet data and serves it to the frontend
+The API layer abstracts data access and enables the frontend to remain environment-agnostic.

 3. Dashboard (Frontend)

-Built using Next.js App Router
+Built with Next.js App Router
+Responsive UI styled using Tailwind CSS
-Displays tweets in a paginated table
+Displays tweets in a paginated, sortable table Highlights the most engaging tweet
-Shows basic analytics (totals, averages, trends) Includes CSV export functionality
+Shows aggregate analytics and engagement trends Provides CSV export for offline analysis
+Uses Recharts for time-based visualizations

-Tech Stack Used
+Tech Stack

+Frontend
+Next.js
+React
-Frontend - Next.js , React , Tailwind CSS , Recharts
+Tailwind CSS
+Recharts

+Backend / Scraping
+Playwright (Chromium)
-Backend - Playwright , Cheerio
+Cheerio

 Storage
-Local JSON File
+Local JSON file (development)
+Static JSON file (production demo)

 Data Collected Per Tweet

-Each scraped tweet contains:
+Each scraped tweet includes the following fields:
 Username
 Tweet text
 Likes
 Retweets
 Replies
 Timestamp
-Views (when available)

-How to Run the Project
+How to Run the Project (Local Development)

-Install dependencies
+1. Install Dependencies
 npm install

-Install Playwright browsers
-npx playwright install
+2. Install Playwright Browsers npx playwright install

-(First time only) Login to X
+3. Authenticate with Twitter/X (One-Time Step)
 npx ts-node lib/scraper/loginTwitter.ts

-Start the development server
+This opens a real Chrome window where you log in manually.
+Authentication cookies are saved for subsequent scraping sessions.

-npm run dev
+4. Start the Development Server npm run dev

 How to Use
-Enter a keyword in the input field
+Enter a keyword in the search input
 Click Scrape
+Newly collected tweets replace previous data
-The dashboard refreshes with newly collected tweets View analytics, browse tweets, or export data as CSV
+Explore analytics, sort engagement columns, or paginate results Export data as CSV if needed
+Deployment Behavior (Vercel)
+This project supports two execution modes:
+Development Mode
+Full scraping enabled
+Data stored locally in data/tweets.json
+Intended for experimentation and learning
+Production Mode (Vercel)
+Scraping disabled
+Uses a static dataset served from public/data/tweets.json Demonstrates analytics, UI, and data handling without violating platform constraints This approach ensures the application can be reviewed remotely while keeping scraping logic compliant with serverless limitations.

 Limitations & Assumptions

-1. View / Impression Counts
+View / Impression Counts

-Twitter/X does not reliably expose view counts on search result pages.
+Twitter/X does not consistently expose view counts on search result pages.

-Views are only consistently available on individual tweet pages
+Views are only reliably available on individual tweet pages.

-To avoid excessive navigation and rate-limiting, this project does not visit each tweet’s detail page

-When impressions are not available, views are marked as 0 and engagement rate is shown as N/A
+To avoid excessive navigation, rate limiting, and instability, this project does not open each tweet’s detail page.
+When impressions are unavailable, view counts default to 0, and engagement rate calculations account for this.

-2. Rate Limiting & Stability
+Rate Limiting & Stability

-craping relies on unofficial methods
+Scraping relies on unofficial methods

-Twitter/X may change DOM structure at any time
+Twitter/X may change its DOM structure at any time

-Excessive scraping can result in temporary blocks
+Excessive scraping can trigger temporary account restrictions

-3. Data Persistence
+Data Persistence

-Data is stored locally in a JSON file
+Data storage is file-based

-Not intended for production or multi-user environments
+Not suitable for multi-user or production environments

+No database or caching layer is used

+Intended Use

+This project is intended for:

+Learning browser automation and scraping workflows

+Demonstrating frontend analytics and visualization

+Technical assignments and take-home evaluations

+Prototyping data pipelines

+It is not designed for large-scale or commercial scraping.